-The Boron hydrides mix well with the air forming up explosive mixtures.
+The boron hydrides mix well with the air forming explosive mixtures.
 This substance will ignite rapidly at room temperature.
-The other names for Diborane are boro ethane, diboron hexahydride.
+The other names for diborane are boro ethane and diboron hexahydride.

-The structure of Diborane molecule consists of four hydrogen atoms and that of two boron atoms coming on the same plane.
+The structure of the diborane molecule consists of four hydrogen atoms and of two boron atoms coming on the same plane.
 In between these planes, there are said to be two dividing atoms of hydrogen.

-The boron atom is known to be sp3 hybridized and has four hybrid orbitals.
-From these four hybrid orbitals, three of the orbitals have one electron each, and of which one is an empty orbital.
+The boron atom is known to be sp3 hybridised and has four hybrid orbitals.
+From these four hybrid orbitals, three of the orbitals have one electron each, out of which one is an empty orbital.
 The two electrons of the hybrid orbitals in each of the boron atoms form 2 bonds with the 1s hydrogen atoms.
-The two atoms of boron left with that of each unpaired electron orbital and empty orbital forms the two bridgings (B–H–B) bonds with that of the two 1s hydrogen atoms, is also called as the banana bond.
+The two atoms of boron left with that of each unpaired electron orbital and empty orbital form the two bridgings (B–H–B) bonds with that of the two 1s hydrogen atoms, which is also called the banana bond.

-Some of the physical and chemical properties of Diborane are as below:
+Some of the physical and chemical properties of diborane are as given below:

-- Diborane is said to be a colourless and highly flammable type of gas at the room temperatures.
-At the high concentrations, it ignites rapidly in the presence of moist air at the room temperature.
+- Diborane is said to be a colourless and highly flammable type of gas at room temperature.
+At high concentrations, it ignites rapidly in the presence of moist air at room temperature.

 - It smells sweet.

 - It is said to have a boiling point of about 180 K and is a toxic gas.